devforkronos/Backend/README.md

 ## License

 The **[LICENSE](./LICENSE)** applys to every aspect of this project including images, backend code & frontend code.
 Also, paid distribution and commercial use is strictly prohibited.
+Anyone can use this "software" as far they are permitted, The owner/developer of this project has the full right to provoke your right to use this "software" at any time.
+In simple terms you can host this "software" and allow others to use off your hosting as far you don't remove watermarks and give proper credit.

+## Contribution

+BloxSafe is open to contributions.
+You can send a [Pull Requests](https://github.com/jareer12/BloxSafe/pulls) or open an [Issue](https://github.com/jareer12/BloxSafe/issues) if you find bugs, typos or errors.